U.S. sanctions Syrian leader Assad's cousins, others over drug trade -Treasury | Politics

 "With our allies, we will hold accountable those who support Bashar al-Assad's regime with illicit drug revenue and other financial means that enable the regime's continued repression of the Syrian people," she said.
 Assad's government denies involvement in drug-making and smuggling and says it is stepping up its campaign to curb the lucrative trade.

-Among those hit with sanctions were Samer Kamal al-Assad, a cousin of the Syrian president who the Treasury said oversees key Captagon production facilities in Latakia, Syria, and Wassim Badi al-Assad, another cousin who the Treasury accused of supporting the Syrian military and of having been a key figure in the regional drug trafficking network.
+Among those hit with sanctions were Samer Kamal al-Assad, a cousin of the Syrian president who the Treasury said oversees key captagon production facilities in Latakia, Syria, and Wassim Badi al-Assad, another cousin who the Treasury accused of supporting the Syrian military and of having been a key figure in the regional drug trafficking network.
 Also sanctioned were Khalid Qaddour, who the Treasury said was a Syrian businessman and close associate of Bashar al-Assad's brother, the head of the army's Fourth Division.
-An ex- commander of the rebel Free Syrian Army was also sanctioned.
+A former commander of the rebel Free Syrian Army was also sanctioned.

 Tuesday's action freezes any U.S. assets of those targeted and generally bars Americans from dealing with them.
 Those that engage in certain transactions with them also risk being hit with sanctions.
 Regional officials say the Iranian-backed Hezbollah as well as Syrian armed groups linked to the Damascus government are behind the surging trade of captagon, smuggled either through Jordan to the south or Lebanon to the west.